Josemaría Escrivá: Towards his family

 According to Vásquez de Prada, a writer, Opus Dei member, and official biographer who produced a three-volume biography of Escrivá, the act had nothing to do with ambition but was motivated rather by fairness and loyalty to his family.
 The main problem is that in Spanish the letters b and v are pronounced in the same way and therefore bureaucrats and clerics had made mistakes in transcribing the Escrivá family name in some official documents throughout the generations.
-Defenders of Escrivá have also argued that the addition of "de Balaguer" corresponded to a practice adopted by many Spanish families that felt a need to distinguish themselves from others with the same surname but proceeding from different regions and consequently having different histories.
+Defenders of Escrivá have also argued that the addition of "de Balaguer" corresponded to a practice adopted by many Spanish families that felt a need to distinguish themselves from others with the same surname but proceeding from different regions.

 Escrivá's younger brother Santiago stated that his brother "loved the members of his family" and took good care of them.
 When their father died, he says, Escrivá told their mother that "she should stay calm, because he will always take care of us.
 And he fulfilled this promise."
 Escrivá would find time in his busy schedule to chat and take a walk with his younger brother, acting like a father towards him.
 When the family transferred to Madrid, he obeyed the instructions of their father that he obtain a doctorate in Law.
 "Thanks to his docility to this advice", says Santiago, "he was able to support the family by giving classes in Law, and with this he acquired a juridical mentality ... which would later be so necessary to do Opus Dei."
 Escrivá also modified his first name.
 From José María, he changed it to the original Josemaría.
 Biographers state, that around 1935 [age 33], "he joined his first two names because his single love for the Virgin Mary and Saint Joseph were equally inseparable".

 Sociologist Joan Estruch argues that there is some evidence that Escrivá attempted to erase his humble origins.
 He notes, for instance, that Escrivá's room in the house in the Barrio de Salamanca, in Madrid, was preserved exactly as it was when Escrivá lived there in the 1940s, while the home in which he was born in Barbastro was deliberately torn down and replaced by a new building that houses an Opus Dei center.